 What is a statute of limitations?
 Every cause of action that you might have against another person, company, or governmental agency must be brought within a certain time limit.
 This time limit is created by law.
 This limit is an artificial legal creation, and the technical term is “statute of limitations.”

-What should be the easiest question to answer– what is the statute of limitations for a cause of action– is often a complicated mess.
-It is surprising how many cases rise or fall on a determination of what the statute of limitations is.
+The litigation question that should be the easiest question to answer– what is the statute of limitations for a particular cause of action– is often a complicated mess.
+It is surprising how many cases rise or fall on a determination of the applicable statute of limitations.

 There is another significant yet little known problem regarding the statute of limitations for legal malpractice: in some states, the statute of limitations for legal malpractice is substantially less than the statute of limitations that an attorney has to bring a breach of contract claim for legal fees against the client.
 What this means is that in some states an attorney can wait until the day after the legal malpractice statute of limitations expires, and then file a lawsuit against the client for claims related to legal fees with at least a certain level of confidence that the attorney will not be subject to legal malpractice counterclaims in return.

 Every state has different limits for causes of action.
 For example, currently (as of May 31, 2013), the statute of limitations for legal malpractice is six years in New Jersey, three years in New York, three years in Connecticut, and two years in Pennsylvania.

 In addition, because the statute of limitations is set by law, the law can change at any time.
 For example, when I wrote this (in 2013) there was proposed legislation in New Jersey to reduce the legal malpractice statute of limitations to two years.
 That law did not pass (but it could have).
 At one time, the statute of limitations for legal malpractice in New York was six years.
 Although statutes of limitations do not change that frequently, it does happen and therefore even if you were told by an attorney at a particular time as to the length the statute of limitations, it is possible that could change.